martinling/rust-inplace-sketch/README.md

 }
 ```

-By altering function signatures to accept this dual type, support for inplace
+By altering function signatures to accept this dual type, support for in-place
 initialization can be added to existing APIs, whilst maintaining backwards
 compatibility with existing code and avoiding API churn.